OpenDataManchester/Open3P/docs/9_Change_Log/8_1_Change_Log.md

 # Latest Updates
 A document that contains all the changes made to the standard.

+## January 29, 2024
+### Documents
+ - Complete Packaging, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Multipack, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Load, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Multipack, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Load, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Material Constituents, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Component Constituents, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Complete Packaging Constituents, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Multipack Constituents, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Certificate Claims, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Recyclability Claims, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Component End of Life Routes, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Complete Packaging End of Life Routes, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Recycled Content Claims, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Organisation, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Load Constituents, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.

 ## January 26, 2024
 ### Documents
  - Base Materials, changed required to mandatory.
 Changed recommended to optional.
 Added asterisk to diagram.